 No such luck!
 He was too heavy and the flimsy back wheels sank deep in the sand.
 And then the seat started to rip.
 So I picked the entire contraption up and returned to our beach towels.

-I think that Tyoma was the most spazzed out kid on the beach.
+I think that Liev was the most spazzed out kid on the beach.
 I watched other toddlers play placidly in the sand or wade in the water, but T would drown his little self.
 I guess it takes a few times to get a kid used to the immensity of the ocean.
 When you think about it, it is this huge bucket of water that expands across the horizon.
 What must his little mind think?
 That it is a bathtub?
 A pool?
 It’s not as if he could tell us.
-Tyoma has no natural fear of the water.
+Liev has no natural fear of the water.
 I fear that if he does get “too wet” he will not want anything to do with the ocean.

 We took turns bringing T to the water to play, but it was exhausting wrestling with him.
 E did most of the work, while I watched anxiously.
-Fontessa was in her own world walking by herself or with E. I had to strap T into his stroller when we were finished with water play to keep him from running off.
+Tanya was in her own world walking by herself or with E. I had to strap T into his stroller when we were finished with water play to keep him from running off.
 He really needed his baa and souska afterward.